Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Introduction

 \section{Introduction}

-The \emph{homeomorphism problem}\textemdash given two triangulated 3-manifolds, determine whether they are homeomorphic\textemdash is one of the oldest and most important problems in computational low-dimensional topology.
-Although we now know that there is an algorithm for this problem \cite{Kuperberg2019, ScottShort2014}, the algorithm is far too complicated to be implemented, and the best known upper bound on the running time is a tower of exponentials \cite{Kuperberg2019}.
-Nevertheless, we have a variety of techniques that, in practice, often allow us to solve this problem with real data. \begin{itemize} \item If the given 3-manifolds are \emph{not} homeomorphic, then we can often distinguish them using efficiently computable invariants such as homology groups, or the Turaev-Viro invariants. \item If the given 3-manifolds \emph{are} homeomorphic, then we have a range of tools (some of which we mention shortly) that we can use to morph one triangulation into the other without changing the topology. \end{itemize} One important application of these techniques is in building censuses of 3-manifolds: when we generate all possible triangulations up to a certain number of tetrahedra, we end up with many duplicates, so we need to be able to identify (and hence eliminate) such duplicates.
+Given two triangulated $3$-manifolds, the \emph{homeomorphism problem} asks: are these two $3$-manifolds homeomorphic?
+This is one of the oldest and most important problems in computational low-dimensional topology.
+Although we now know that there is an algorithm for this problem~\cite{Kuperberg2019, ScottShort2014}, the algorithm is far too complicated to be implemented, and the best known upper bound on the running time is a tower of exponentials~\cite{Kuperberg2019}.
+Nevertheless, we have a variety of techniques that, in practice, often allow us to solve the homeomorphism problem with real data. \begin{itemize} \item If the answer is ``no'' (that is, the $3$-manifolds are \emph{not} homeomorphic), then we can often distinguish the given $3$-manifolds using efficiently computable invariants, such as homology groups or the Turaev-Viro invariants~\cite{BMS2018,TuraevViro1992}. \item If the answer is ``yes'' (that is, the $3$-manifolds \emph{are} homeomorphic), then we have a range of tools (some of which we mention shortly) that we can use to verify that the given $3$-manifolds are homeomorphic. \end{itemize} One important application of these techniques is in building censuses of $3$-manifolds: when we generate all possible triangulations up to a certain number of tetrahedra, many $3$-manifolds may have more than one representative among these triangulations, so we need to be able to identify (and hence eliminate) such duplicates.

-Thus, we have a strong motivation to optimise these techniques.
-In this paper, we focus on the ``yes case''\textemdash the task of verifying that two triangulations of the same 3-manifold are indeed homeomorphic.
-For well-structured manifolds, such as Seifert fibred manifolds or cusped hyperbolic manifolds, we can often do this efficiently using specialised recognition algorithms \cite{recogniser,weeks93-convex}.
-However, outside of such special cases, our best known method is to perform an expensive exhaustive search for a sequence of \emph{Pachner moves} (also often called \emph{bistellar flips}) that connect the two triangulations.
+As we discuss in Section~\ref{subsec:introMoves}, elementary moves---which involve modifying a small piece of a triangulation without changing the underlying $3$-manifold---have a significant role to play in both the ``yes'' and ``no'' directions of the homeomorphism problem.
+More broadly, elementary moves are often crucial for practical computation with $3$-manifolds, simply because they provide an easy and often surprisingly effective way to ``improve'' triangulations; for instance, since the complexity of many $3$-manifold algorithms scales exponentially (or worse) with the number of tetrahedra in the input triangulation, using elementary moves to reduce the number of tetrahedra is often critical for obtaining computational results within reasonable time and memory constraints.

+Motivated by all these applications, our goal in this paper is, roughly speaking, to gain a finer theoretical understanding of elementary moves.
+Before we discuss this in more detail, we first review the elementary moves that we will use.